flutter/website/src/tools/hot-reload.md

   print(bar);
 }
 ```
 running the app for the first time prints `1` and `1`.
-Then if you make the
+Then, if you make the
 following change:

 ```